MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/error-code-800046.md

 1. Assign licenses by using the Licenses page.

-   1. In the admin center, go to the Billing > Licenses page.
+   1. In the admin center, go to the **Billing** > **Licenses** page.
    2. Select product.
-   3. On the product details page, select Assign licenses.
+   3. On the product details page, select **Assign licenses**.
-   4. In the Assign licenses to user’s pane, begin typing a name, and then choose it from the results to add it to the list.
+   4. In the **Assign licenses to user's** pane, begin typing a name, and then choose it from the results to add it to the list.
 You can add up to 20 users at a time.
-   5. Select Turn apps and services on or off to assign or remove access to specific items.
+   5. Select **Turn apps and services on or off** to assign or remove access to specific items.
-   6. When you're finished, select Assign, then close the right pane.
+   6. When you're finished, select **Assign**, then close the right pane.

    > [!IMPORTANT]
    > Licensed users must be assigned at least one security role to access customer engagement apps.
 Security roles can be assigned either directly or indirectly as a member of a group team.